Chain Letter (album): Critical reception

-Upon release "Chain Letter" was met with critical acclaim from music critics.

-Allmusic gave a positive review to album, giving it four out of five stars.
-Allmusic praised the album's production continuing to say "A debut that fulfills and promises at the same time, Chain Letter contains 40 faultless minutes of club tracks and a few minutes of seductive balladry.
+Upon release Chain Letter was met with critical acclaim from music critics.
+AllMusic editor Andy Kellman gave a positive review to album, giving it four out of five stars.
+He praised the album's production continuing to say "A debut that fulfills and promises at the same time, Chain Letter contains 40 faultless minutes of club tracks and a few minutes of seductive balladry.
 That's not bad for someone who put it all to bed before hitting the age of 20."
-Entertainment Weekly gave acclaim to the album comparing it to play like Steven Soderbergh's filmography sayingT"here's a little popcorn for the cineplex and some chewier fare for the art houses.
-But Valentine's eccentricities, unlike Soderbergh's, actually improve her chances for stardom."
+PopMatters editor Matt Cibula wrote: "At any rate, the only potential flaw with this record is if Brooke Valentine goes on to make a lot more records that are even better, thereby making this one look weak by comparison.
+As it is, it’s brave and scary and hilarious and awesome and I love it like it’s the new girl in junior high school."